Adding references

 You can retrieve the full text articles from the University of Melbourne Library subscriptions by setting up a Library Link.

-1. In Zotero, go to Preferences (Windows: under Edit menu | Mac: under Zotero menu)
+1. In Zotero, go to Settings (Windows: under Edit menu | Mac: under Zotero menu)

-2. Choose the Advanced tab
+2. Choose the General tab

 Library lookup 2